Constructing convex projective 3-manifolds with generalized cusps: Properly convex geometry

 In other words, there is a projective bijection from the complement of a collar of the boundary of $M$ to the complement of a collar of the boundary of $M'$.
 If $\rho$ and $\rho'$ are the holonomy representations of $(f,M)$ and $(f',M')$ then $\rho'=g\rho g^{-1}$, and so we see that equivalent marked convex projective structures have conjugate holonomy representations.
 The \emph{deformation space of convex projective structures on $N$}, denoted $\mathfrak{B}(N)$, is the set of marked convex projective structures on $N$, modulo the above equivalence

 Let $\rep (\Gamma,G):=\hom(\Gamma,G)/G,$ where the action of $G$ is by conjugation.
 For most purposes, it suffices to regard $\rep(\Gamma,G)$ as given by the naive topological quotient.
 However, it will sometimes be necessary to endow $\rep(\Gamma,G)$ with the structure of an affine variety (at least locally).
-In order to endow $\rep(\Gamma,G)$ with this type of structure it is necessary to use the Mumford GIT quotient.
-In general these quotients are not the same, however near representations we will need to consider these two quotients are locally homeomorphic as topological spaces.
+In order to endow $\rep(\Gamma,G)$ with this type of structure it is necessary to use the categorical quotient (see \cite{LubMag} for details).
+In general these quotients are not the same, however near the representations we will need to consider these two quotients are locally homeomorphic topological spaces.

-By the above discussion, there is a map $\hol :\mathfrak{B}(N)\to \rep(\Gamma,G)$, called the \emph{holonomy map}, that associates to an equivalence class of convex projective structures the conjugacy class of its holonomy.
-Using the compact $C^\infty$ topology on developing maps allows us to endow $\mathfrak{B}(N)$ with a topology.
-The following theorem is a consequence of the Ehresmann-Thurston or holonomy principle (see \cite[I.1.7.1]{CaEpGr} for a statement and proof)
+By the above discussion, there is a map $\hol :\mathfrak{B}(N)\to \rep(\Gamma,G)$, called the \emph{holonomy map}, that associates to an equivalence class of convex projective structures the conjugacy class of its holonomy representation.
+Using the weak $C^\infty$ topology on developing maps allows us to endow $\mathfrak{B}(N)$ with a topology for which $\hol$ is continuous.